E-learning - an interview with the creator

 Kamil: The most common mistake I've observed is to translate the desktop form of teaching into a remote form on a one-to-one basis.
 This is practically unworkable, in short.
 Let's use discussion leading as an example here.
 While in the lecture hall with a desktop class, the lecturer can "control" the course of the discussion and not allow shouting at each other, when conducting an online class, when the lecturer "joins" the discussion, which takes the form of shouting at each other to control the course of the discussion - all that can be heard is an array of voices without much order or composition.

-Imagine debates in the media when politicians are shouting at each other.
+Imagine debates in the media when politicians are shouting each other down.
 It is often difficult to understand them then, and most often, discouraged, we simply switch the program...
 When creating webinars, we need to follow certain rules, such as the accident of discussion - give or disable the "voice" of the speaker when he "raises" his hand, usually by clicking on the "paw up" icon.
 Such a form of guidance is essential for a remote discussion to proceed in an orderly and comprehensible manner for all participants.

 Przemek: What are your personal thoughts on e-learning as a part of the overall education process?

-Kamil: I will answer this question from the perspective of normal times, because as we know in the current situation, practically all teaching activity has moved to the Internet.
-Personally, I think that the remote form of classes has a very important complementary function to classroom teaching.
+Kamil: I will answer this question from the perspective of normal times, because as we know in the current situation, virtually all teaching activity has moved to the Internet.
+Personally, I believe that the remote form of classes has a very important complementary function to classroom teaching.
 Current technological thought offers Us lecturers to create lectures that are very attractive in form and content.
 Today, due to the rampant Sars Cov-2 virus, the remote form is a real savior for the "lecture" professional group.
 Returning to normal times - as we know, nothing can replace contact with a live person.
 The very quality of interpersonal communication is as much as 70% of non-verbal communication.
 We are talking about a kind of "amplification" of the message, which we direct through facial expressions, or at least the smell emitted.
 Webinar, especially in such developed forms as are currently available on the market is an excellent complementary tool, but let us never forget our "natural" form of contact.

-As we can see from our brief yet informative conversation with Kamil, e-learning can be said to be "taking our education business by storm" these days.
+As we can see from our brief yet informative conversation with Kamil, e-learning can be said to be "taking our educational business by storm" these days.
 The old law of the market: there is demand, there will be supply as well.
 With this in mind, are we just waiting for remote culinary training to pass on the flavor?